Surrender, Adoption, Education

 ADOPTABLE PICS AND BIOS ARE LISTED AT THE BOTTOM OF THE PAGE!

+We prefer in-home environments that involve the entire family in caring for the guinea pigs.
 Additionally, we may ask you to provide a photo of your cage.
-Cavy Care Inc. does not allow guinea pigs to be adopted for the sole care of children, regardless of their age, due to the need for supervision and the lack of education or resources necessary to manage such responsibilities.
+Cavy Care Inc. does NOT allow guinea pigs to be adopted for the sole care of children, regardless of their age.
+This is due to the need for supervision and the lack of education or resources necessary to manage such responsibilities.
 Ideally, children interacting with the guinea pigs should be at least 7 years old.
 When pairing your guinea pig with one from our organization, we will only adopt guinea pigs of the matching sex.
 Cavy Care Inc. does not knowingly adopt guinea pigs that might be sick or compromised.
 We ensure that all necessary veterinary care is provided before adoption.
 By state licensing, we are transparent in informing new owners of any medical care provided while the guinea pigs were in our care before adoption.

 1. First, please complete the pre-adoption form.
 Once we review it, we will reach out to you to inform you of your approval status or the reasons why we may not be able to approve your adoption.
 This will usually take 24 hours.